Nicomen Island

-Nicomen Island is an island in the Fraser Valley region of southwestern British Columbia.
+Nicomen Island is an island in the Fraser River in the Fraser Valley region of southwestern British Columbia.
 Nicomen Mountain in the Douglas Ranges lies to the north across Nicomen Slough.
 Chilliwack Mountain lies to the south across the Fraser River.
 Adjacent to the northeast is Skumalasph Island.
 Dewdney, which by road is about 11 km east of Mission, extends onto the northwestern end of the island.
 Deroche, which by road is about 29 km west of Agassiz extends onto the northeastern end.

 First Nations

 Several First Nations reserves exist on the island and in the vicinity.
 Suggested meanings for Nicomen (Nickcöhrn-men) (Halkomelem) are 'level part', 'part (people) travel to', 'place cut through by a water course', or 'near a big creek'.

 The traditional peoples had contact possibly with the Spanish in the 1790s but definitely with fur traders a decade later.
 Haida war canoes frequently travelled up the river to plunder the villages and take slaves.
 The original Fort Langley, which was established in 1827, quickly realized that defending against Haida raids was a priority for local First Nations, rather than hunting and bringing in pelts to the fur trading post.
 Eventually, the Hudson's Bay Company (HBC) fort opened fire on a passing war party, which deterred future raids and allowed the local people to return to a more peaceful existence.

 In 1846, the HBC established a fish-curing plant at the mouth of the Chilliwack River, opposite the eastern end of the island, where the local people could bring canoe loads of salmon.
 The plant operated for about a decade.